RPI-ITWS/ITWS-4500-S25-foderj/lab1/README.md

 		6. PUT /runs/### = update the specific run √
 		7. DELETE /runs/### = delete the specific run √

-		Use pagnation and style ID response, on main page. raw response from API does not need to be styled

 		extremley basic error handling